Home Contact Us FAQ's SiteMap

 Contingency Recruiters

-These people receive payment only if a placement is made and cannot afford to invest a great deal of time on any one assignment.
+These people provide services in the manner of commission-only sales people.
+They receive payment only if a placement is made and cannot afford to invest a great deal of time on any one assignment.
 Theirs is a high volume business and they often serve direct competitors for the same positions.
-They source as many resumes as possible from sources like databases, job postings and the like, and then send them as quickly as possible to multiple clients to assess suitability.
-They usually don’t have time to interview candidates (or clients) personally to evaluate suitability.
+They collect as many resumes as possible from sources like databases, job postings and the like, and then send them as quickly as possible to multiple clients before their competitors do.
+Interviews are often cursory or conducted by junior staff.
+Detailed assessments to compare candidates to others in the industry are not possible.

-Most people entering the field of recruiting begin as a Contingency Recruiter.
+Most people entering the field of recruiting begin as Contingency Recruiters.

 Retained Recruiters

-These people are paid in the manner of other skilled professions such as tax accountants, doctors and engineers, and are able to expend significant time on filling individual positions.
-They typical source Passive Candidates who are are not seeking current employment and are successful and stable in their jobs.
+These people are paid in the manner of other skilled professions such as accountants, doctors and engineers, and expend significant time on filling individual positions.
+They typical source Passive Candidates who are not seeking current employment and are considered successful and stable in their jobs.
 They will personally interview and assess each candidate for suitability.

 Most Retained Recruiters either have many years of management recruiting experience or are themselves former senior managers.